cyates559/btw-deco/README.md

 # Better Than Wolves Deco Addon

-## Install Server
+## Installing the Server
-..* Install Better Than Wolves.
+1. Install Better Than Wolves.
-..* Download the ZIP file of this repository (or clone it).
+2. Download the ZIP file of this repository (or clone it).
-..* Extract the ZIP file and go to the minecraft_server directory inside of it.
+3. Extract the ZIP file and go to the minecraft_server directory inside of it.
-..* Copy the contents of this directory into your minecraft_server.jar file.
+4. Copy the contents of this directory into your minecraft_server.jar file.
-..* Copy the addonconfig.txt file to the same directory that your minecraft_server.jar folder.
+5. Copy the addonconfig.txt file to the same directory that your minecraft_server.jar folder.

-## Install Client
+## Installing the Client
-..* Install Better Than Wolves.
+1. Install Better Than Wolves.
-..* Download the ZIP file of this repository (or clone it).
+2. Download the ZIP file of this repository (or clone it).
-..* Extract the ZIP file and go to the minecraft directory inside of it.
+3. Extract the ZIP file and go to the minecraft directory inside of it.
-..* Copy the contents of this directory into your minecraft jar file.
+4. Copy the contents of this directory into your minecraft jar file.
-..* Copy the addonconfig.txt file to your minecraft directory (unless you've changed it, this should be '~/.minecraft' or 'C:\Users\YourUserName\Application Data\.minecraft')
+5. Copy the addonconfig.txt file to your minecraft directory (unless you've changed it, this should be '~/.minecraft' or 'C:\Users\YourUserName\Application Data\.minecraft')

 ## Using the addonconfig.txt File
 * The addonconfig.txt file tells the Mod which Add-ons to load and must be placed in the Working directory of your game or server.